 Dr Salvatore Giuffré has been a full-time academic at the Department of Oriental Studies since 2015.
-His background is both in modern Western and East Asian languages and philology (Chinese and Japanese).
+His academic formation is both in modern Western and East Asian languages, literature and philosophy (German, Greek, Chinese and Japanese).
 His lecturing portfolio at UM mainly includes courses on Chinese language, literature and history.

 He was awarded a PhD in East Asian Studies by the University Jean Moulin - Lyon III, France, in 2018.
-His areas of interest and research include literary comparative studies, transtextuality and transculturalism primarily between German and modern Chinese philology (Republican Era) as well as modern Japanese literature (Meiji, Taishō and Early Shōwa periods).
+His areas of interest and research include literary comparative studies, mainly on Romanticism and Aesthetics, transtextuality and transculturalism between Western and modern Chinese literature (Republican Era) as well as modern Japanese literature (Meiji, Taisho and Early Showa periods).

 As from October 2018, Giuffré acts as co-director of the Confucius Institute at the University of Malta.